bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 <https://github.com/KBNLresearch/jpeg-quality-demo>

+## Revision history

+- 24 October 2024: re-arranged introductory section, and added an explanation on the difference between quality level and image quality.

 [^1]: I used [Poppler](https://poppler.freedesktop.org/)'s *pdfimages* tool to extract the images from the PDF, using the `-all` switch which ensures images are kept in their original format.

 [^2]: I used ImageMagick 6.9.10-23.

 [^3]: I assume this corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neil Krawetz's Fotoforensics site](https://fotoforensics.com/tutorial.php?tt=estq).

+[^4]: Note that the quality level does not necessarily reflect the *image quality*!
+As an example, if an image was first compressed at 20% quality and subsequently re-saved at 90%, the image quality will be very low (relative to the source image), despite the high quality level at the last save operation.
+So the quality level only says something about the *compression process* that was used on the last save.